pyweekorg/docs/docs/rules.rst

 As with the use of existing codebases, the intention is that all entrants start with a level playing field in artwork too.
-This means you shouldn't develop artwork beforehand that you intend to use during the challenge *unless* you also make that artwork freely available to all other entrants.
+This means you shouldn’t develop artwork beforehand that you intend to use during the challenge *unless* you also make that artwork freely available to all other entrants.

 1. You may not directly include art, sound, music, writing or other data created before the competition, except under the conditions of clause 6.2.
-   You may however use it as a point of reference, ie. as "concept art".
+   You may however use it as a point of reference, ie. as “concept art”.

-2. You may inclue graphics, sound and music created before the competition if
+2. You may include graphics, sound and music created before the competition if

    a.
-They were published to a public website that has existed for least 30
+They were published to a public website that has existed for at least 30
       days before the competition; and,
    b. the work is licensed under an OSI-approved or Creative Commons
       license, or is public domain; and,